What is Schizoaffective Disorder?

 Life-Training

-In order to further reduce isolation and improve your quality of life, you may find the following helpful:
+To further reduce isolation and improve your quality of life, you may find the following helpful:

 • Vocational Rehabilitation and Supported Employment – If you struggle with finding and/or maintaining a job, this practice can help prepare you better. ¹⁰